 If your child injures themselves at school or complains of malaise, they will be sent home with a first aid slip stating the issue, how any injury was treated and the outcome following the injury.
 If we feel your child needs additional medical attention, we will notify you either at the end of the school day or at the time of the injury (depending on the severity of the injury).

-Below is a list of common illnesses and if necessary, how long they should stay off school for.
-As we are an inclusive school and do have pupils with complex medical conditions, we would ask that you follow these guidelines in order to protect the health of our community.
+Below is a list of common illnesses and, if necessary, how long they should stay off school for.
+As we are an inclusive school and do have pupils with complex medical conditions, we would ask that you follow these guidelines in order to protect the health of our school community.
+If your child is suffering from a illness not on the list, please contact Mrs Tiplady in the school office for further guidance.

 Click here for more information.